-In collaboration with our gastroenterologists, we operate on children having such polypoid conditions as FAP (familial adenomatous polyposis), Peutz-Jegher's syndrome, Gardner's syndrome, Turcot's, and others.
+In collaboration with our gastroenterologists, we operate on children having such polypoid conditions as familial adenomatous polyposis, Peutz-Jegher's syndrome, Gardner's syndrome, Turcot's, and others.

-We care for children of all ages born with Hirschsprung's disease, a disease of the large intestine that causes severe constipation or intestinal obstruction.
-We perform both minimally invasive laparoscopic and open procedures to correct this condition and very rarely need to perform a colostomy.
+We care for children of all ages born with Hirschsprung's disease, which causes severe constipation or intestinal obstruction.
+We perform both minimally invasive laparoscopic and open procedures to correct this condition, and very rarely need to perform a colostomy.

-A birth defect where the anus or rectum forms improperly.
-We correct this complex anomaly with both minimally-invasive laparoscopic techniques and with the Pena procedure (posterior sagittal anorectoplasty), which creates a connection between the rectum and the newly-created anal opening.
+We correct imperforate anus with both minimally-invasive laparoscopic techniques and with the Pena procedure (posterior sagittal anorectoplasty), which creates a connection between the rectum and the newly-created anal opening.

-Children who have the genetic syndrome Cystic Fibrosis can have a condition at birth called meconium ileus, or intestinal blockage due to the "stickiness" of the stool (meconium).
+Children with cystic fibrosis may also have a condition at birth called meconium ileus, or intestinal blockage, due to the "stickiness" of the stool (meconium).
 While this condition may resolve with contrast enemas, on occasion the obstruction will need to be relieved with surgery.

 We perform the complex Kasai procedure (porto-enterostomy) in babies affected with biliary atresia.
-This condition results from progressive scarring of the bile ducts and leads to blockage of bile flowing into the intestine.
-Babies become jaundiced with lightly colored stools and darkened urine.
-Ideally, the correction needs to be performed as soon as the diagnosis is made and before 3 months of age.
+This condition results from progressive scarring of the bile ducts, leading to blockage of bile flowing into the intestine.
+Affected babies become jaundiced with lightly colored stools and darkened urine.
+Ideally, the correction must be performed as soon as the diagnosis is made and before three months of age.

-This birth defect is an abnormality of the bile duct that requires surgery to correct.
-Our department has special expertise in treating choledochal cysts.
+Our department has special expertise in treating choledochal cysts, an abnormality of the bile duct that requires surgery to correct.

-Gall stones may arise in children for a variety of reasons, including standard cholesterol stones to pigmented stones, in association with certain disorders such as Sickle Cell Disease or congenital heart defects.
-We perform most of these procedures laparoscopically, where a camera is passed through a small incisions.
+Gall stones may arise in children for a variety of reasons, including standard cholesterol stones to pigmented stones, in association with certain disorders such as sickle-cell disease or congenital heart defects.
+We perform most of these procedures laparoscopically.

-We have special interest in the surgical care of children who have hereditary pancreatitis, other pancreatic duct abnormalities (divisum), pancreatic pseudocysts (from trauma or other causes), and rare tumors.
+We have special interest in the surgical care of children with hereditary pancreatitis, other pancreatic duct abnormalities (divisum), pancreatic pseudocysts (from trauma or other causes), and rare tumors.
 We also treat hyperinsulinism in infants who have low blood sugar levels.

-We treat the full spectrum of kidney tumors arising in children 18 years and younger.
-See Tumors.
+We treat the full spectrum of kidney tumors arising in children 18 years and under.

-A rare birth defect where much of the abdominal organs (such as the bladder and intestines) are exposed.
+Cloacal exstrophy is rare birth defect in which much of the abdominal organs are exposed.
 We treat all of the general surgical conditions associated with this complex anomaly.

 We treat undescended testicles and testicular tumors.